-A chipmunks behaviour can be hugely affected by their environment, in term affecting their health and happiness.
-An environment that allows chipmunks to carry out their natural behaviours is necessary when creating a suitable environment.
+A chipmunk's behaviour can be hugely affected by their environment, which in turn affects their health and happiness.
+When planning a suitable home for your chipmunks, you'll need to ensure they're able to carry out their natural behaviours.

 Chipmunks look for hiding spaces

-As a prey species, chipmunks will always want to be able to avoid things that scare them.
-Access to a secure place, away from the sight and smell of predators such as foxes, cats, dogs, ferrets and birds of prey will make your chipmunks feel most comfortable.
+As a prey species, chipmunks will always want to be able to get away from things that scare them.
+They'll feel most comfortable with access to a safe hiding place, away from the sight and smell of predators such as foxes, cats, dogs, ferrets and birds of prey.

-Help your chipmunks feel safe and happy in their home by providing constant access to safe hiding places.
-Chipmunks will feel most safe when there are enough hiding places for them all to hide simultaneously, so ideally provide one hiding place for every animal, with an extra one for added choice.
+Chipmunks will feel most safe when there are enough hiding places for them all to hide at the same time, so you should ideally give them one hiding place for every animal, with an extra one so they have some choice.

 Chipmunks need their space